mongodb/mongo/docs/exception_architecture.md

 -   `uassert` and `iassert`
     -   Checks for per-operation user errors.
 Operation-fatal.
 -   `tassert`
-    -   Like uassert, but inhibits clean shutdown.
+    -   Like uassert in that it checks for per-operation user errors, but inhibits clean shutdown in tests.
+Operation-fatal, but process-fatal in testing environments during shutdown.
 -   `massert`
     -   Checks per-operation invariants.
 Operation-fatal.
 -   `fassert`